How do you find the best internet provider for you, or the best internet package for your needs?

-Enter your postcode into our broadband postcode checker to find out which broadband packages are available in your area.
+Enter your postcode into our broadband postcode checker to find out which internet packages are available in your area.

 Wireless routers are devices that transmit broadband wirelessly, so that a number of computers, gaming consoles and other internet-enabled gadgets can connect to the internet simultaneously through out the home without the use of wires.

 ADSL & ADSL2 broadband

 Most home broadband packages require an active BT landline in order to operate.
 This type of broadband is called ADSL broadband.
-If you have an active BT line, you can either choose broadband packages that offer standard ADSL, offered by the majority of providers, or ADSL2, offered by the likes of Be and O2.
+If you have an active BT line, you can either choose broadband packages that offer standard ADSL, offered by the majority of internet providers in the UK, or ADSL2, offered by the likes of Be and O2.

-Alternatively, you can switch your BT landline to your new ISP's landline service and get inclusive calls as offered in broadband packages by TalkTalk and Orange among others.
+Alternatively, you can switch your BT landline to your new ISP's landline service and get inclusive calls as offered in broadband packages by top broadband providers like TalkTalk and Orange among others.

 Compare ADSL broadband packages

 The rise in mobile phone usage has meant that use of landlines has decreased.
 In fact, many people now no longer require a landline or traditional home broadband package at all.
 This is leading people to consider options such as cable and mobile broadband from the top broadband providers.

 Cable broadband is available from fibre-optic broadband provider Virgin Media, Plusnet, Eclipse, TalkTalk, Sky, John Lewis as well as BT's Infinity service.
 Cable broadband is similar to ADSL broadband, but is delivered through fibre-optic cables instead of BT telephone lines.
 Cable broadband is also much faster than ADSL broadband and provides UK subscribers with speeds of up to 120Mbps.

 Compare cable broadband packages here

 Whilst they may provide the cheapest broadband service, one thing traditional broadband internet providers can't provide is mobile broadband.
 Mobile broadband packages run on 3G and 4G mobile phone networks and therefore do not need a landline.
 Mobile broadband is perhaps best suited to people looking for greater flexibility in their communications and who need to get online while they're on the move.